karthirajaE/Home-automation-using-hand-gesture/README.md

 step 5 - Apply VCC to your ESP32 Kit and connect with respective netork.

 step 6 - Make sure that your pc/laptop connected in that same netork

+step 7 - press space bar to end the loop